muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 war, ignore the economic issues, just fight over hijab, "women's rights".
 Well-to-do Turkist Kemalist would fight to force women to take off their hijab, whereas conservative from usually poorer background tried to "defend their identity" by refusing..
-This fight partly helped helped to cover up the excesses of the go-go years of late 80s and the 90s, as an added bonus, also helped to cover the crooked foundation of the Republic even longer.
-The work here [5] talks about the symbolism aspects of the Kemalist resurgence post 80s.
+The Turkist resurgence through the image of Kemal is talked about in this work [5].

 References

 [1] [Population](asia-minor-population.html)